kevinstl/minikube-easy/README.md

 ### Running Example Spring Cloud Pipelines.

-If you have installed everything required for local development you can test it out using spring cloud pipelines.
+If you have installed everything required for local development via the ocal-development-install.sh script you can test it out using spring cloud pipelines.
 This example will create a Spring Cloud Pipeline in Jenkins that you will be able to execute.

 Navigate to your [Artifactory](http://minikube-easy:30011) instance.
 Login with username: admin password: password.
 From top right drop down choose Quick Setup.
 Create Maven Repository.
 The example spring cloud pipeline will deploy artifacts to this Maven repository in Artifactory.